vorticose/nina.plugin.nightsummary/README.md

 ```bash
 upgrade-assistant analyze <Your Solution Name>.sln
 ```
-4. Start the upgrade the project
+4. Start to upgrade the project
 ```bash
 upgrade-assistant upgrade <Your Solution Name>.sln
 ```
 5. The assistant will run you through multiple steps.
 Read them thoroughly and step through them
 5.a.
 Alternatively you can add the argument `--non-interactive` to automatically run through all steps 5.b.
 Depending on the complexity of your plugin there might be manual steps required.
 For most projects the migration will be successful without any manual steps
 ### Package update
 1. Open the solution in Visual Studio, right click on the properties of your project and validate that the target framework is set to `.NET 7.0` with the target OS set to `Windows`
 2. The next step consists of updating the N.I.N.A. nugets